 What Is the Job Demand for Microbiologists?

 Challenges and opportunities abound in the rapidly changing worlds of industry, economics, and commerce.
 The science of microbiology is sure to evolve alongside the industries that require it, and it will require many microbiologists in the coming years to work on the exciting new projects that will surely arrive due to the incredible pace of advancement.
-The job market for microbiologists is expected to increase 7 percent in the decade between 2012 and 2022.
-While this rate is somewhat slower than the projected growth in the need for other occupations, it is evident that there will be a constant and growing requirement for biologists that assist in industrial and production processes, as well as microbiologists involved in public health, environmental monitoring, and medical or laboratory settings.
+The job market for microbiologists is expected to increase 5 percent between 2020 and 2030.
+While this rate is somewhat slower than the projected growth in the need for other occupations, it is evident that there will be a constant and growing requirement for biologists that assist in industrial and production processes, as well as microbiologists involved in public health, environmental monitoring, and medical or laboratory settings.*

 What Are the Education Requirements for a Microbiology Degree?

 Becoming a microbiologist require the study of microbiology, of course!
 You can also study similar subjects such as biology or ecology, where you'll receive education on the topic of microbiology as well.
 Generally, microbiology work requires at least a Bachelor's degree.
 Most colleges or universities will likely have courses that let you work toward this field, or at least offer courses that may transfer to a microbiology program elsewhere.
 Getting a bachelors degree in microbiology is a great way to jump-start a career.
 From there, microbiologists can continue their education in medicine, veterinary studies, or numerous other graduate and post-graduate positions in the science.